 FAQs – UK State Pension Cut 2025

-The reduction is planned to begin from April 2025.
+The changes are scheduled to come into effect from April 2025.

-5. Who will be most affected by the pension cut?
+3. Who will be affected by the pension cut?